 Step 2

 Remove the 9 screws (3 in back, 2 on each other side) that fasten this metal sheet with a black mat on it to the frame (circled in red), ignoring the 3 screws in plastic housings in the front.
-This will let you remove this metal sheet.
+This will let you remove this metal sheet (you may want to wear heavy gloves, as the sheet is sharp).

 Step 3